Approach

 Decision Systems Thinking

-I approach transformation as the design of decision systems.
+I approach transformation as the structuring of decision systems.

 Every system must define: